CORRIDA

 The longest beach in the world, from south to north!

-The longest beach in the world, at extremo sul do Brasil, which connects Barra do Chui, in the Municipality of Santa Vitória to Cassino, in Rio Grande, is not an ordinary beach.
-It is a world of stories, struggles, difficulties, overcoming, but also of knowledge, evasion and a lot of transformation.
+The longest beach in the world, at the extreme south of Brasil, which connects Barra do Chui, in the Municipality of Santa Vitória to Cassino, in Rio Grande, is not an ordinary beach.
+It’s a world of stories, struggles, difficulties, overcoming, but also of knowledge, evasion and a lot of transformation.
 We are absolutely certain that you will never be the same after facing this horizontal abyss.

 226 km